University Press Roundup: Mental Health Awareness Month, A Tribute to Theodore Margellos and Thomas Nail’s Theory of the Earth

 Read More

-Check out this collection of 8 of the most interesting university press blog posts for this week.
+Check out this collection of 8 of the most interesting university press blog posts for this month.
 We aim to keep you informed, engaged, and part of the ongoing scholarly conversations.
-1. There’s no vaccine for the sea level rising Amidst the global efforts to remedy and stall the impact...
+Digital Burnout – helping students take back control Teachers, listen up!
+Students – especially young ones – may be...

 Read More